XPRNetwork/dex-bot/README.md

     "cancelOpenOrdersOnExit": false,

     "marketmaker": {
-      // minimum spread to capture 0.001 = 0.1%
-      "minSpread": 0.001,

-      // how many buy and how many sell orders to put on the books "gridLevels": 2,

-      // market to trade in
-      "symbol": "XPR_XUSDC"
-    },

-    "marketmaker": {
-      // how many buy and how many sell orders to put on the books "gridLevels": 5,

       // represents pairs(markets ids)
       "pairs": [
         {
           / market to trade in
           "symbol": "XPR_XUSDC",
+          // how many buy and how many sell orders to put on the books "gridLevels": 5,
           // interval(price step or spread between each grid level 0.01 = 1%)
           "gridInterval": 0.005,
           // base for start price to place order - AVERAGE: avg of highestBid and LowestAsk, BID - gighestBid price